New WordPress Tools: Enjoy Responsibly

-So, you went to WordPress training and found out that your Web Manager dreams came true… we gave you a bunch of new tools!
+So, you went to WordPress training and found out that your web editing dreams came true… we gave you a bunch of new tools!
 With your department’s move to WordPress, you can now add videos, accordions, buttons, and more!
 I’m sure your first instinct is to use every single one of these tools on the first page you get to as a way to celebrate.
 But let’s not get too carried away.
-Just like the Stan Lee quote I use in our training sessions: “With great power comes great responsibility!”
+As Stan Lee famously said, “With great power comes great responsibility!”

 In this post we will be looking at the best use scenarios for some of our new tools, so you can build your pages like a pro.
 I will be writing this with the assumption that you already know how to add these to your pages.
 If you need a hand getting started, check out our WordPress tutorial page and/or send me a message at firstname.lastname@example.org.

 Videos are great ways to creatively disseminate information and should be used to support the information that is already on your page.
 Users should be able to know what the video is about before they commit to watching it; and when they do, they want the information they came for in a short and “to the point” video style.
 For users with disabilities, it is important to make sure the content covered in your video is represented in text format (either in the text on your page or in a closed caption transcript attached to your video).
 Try to limit the number of videos on a single page to 2 maximum.

 The best time to use a button is when users have an action to complete.
 Some examples of this are “Apply Now,” “Register,” and “Donate.”
 Regular text links should be used when the desired result is to navigate to another page without any sort of action taking place.
 We typically add in right-aligned primary (blue) buttons the most on pages here at LU.

 Accordions are helpful when users only need to access a few pieces of content on a single page.
 This helps users find what they are looking for quickly and also reduces the amount of scrolling needed on mobile devices.